felipegerhardt/kinematics-of-a-space-robot/README.md

 <br />

-This repository aims to perform numerical simulation of a simplificated version of a robot arm, Canadarm2, under different gravity conditions using the following open source libraries:
+This repository aims to perform numerical simulations of a simplificated version of a robot arm under different gravity conditions.
+In adittion, the energy consumption is compared for all cases.
+The following Python open source libraries were assessed to perform the simulations:

 - Sympy for symbolic mathematics;
 - Scipy for scientific computing;